-The Counseling Services Center, located in Mary Walker Health Center, is dedicated to helping students with personal, social, emotional, educational, and vocational concerns.
+The Counseling Services Center, is dedicated to helping students with personal, social, emotional, educational, and vocational concerns.
 When it is reported during a counseling session that the student has been a victim of a crime, counselors will alert student crime victims to assistance that may be available both on campus and in the surrounding community.
 Counselors will also inform students about options to report crimes to appropriate authorities on a voluntary and confidential basis for inclusion into the annual disclosure of crime statistics.
 The college does not have pastoral counselors.